cs4241-18a/a1-gettingstarted/README.md

 Used heading 2 "<h2>" multiple times in my HTML file so my subcategories would be consistent.

 ### Design Achievements
-I made an attempt to use a grey/red color scheme, I thought it loked kinda nice
+I made an attempt to use a grey/red color scheme, I thought it looked nice I also managed to insert an image after 1 hour of difficulties